Beta 12 is a novel-in-progress:

 “How diligent.”
 He sheathed his sword, and set it down beside him.
 He hadn’t looked at me, not once since arriving, and it was beginning to feel like an insult.

 “Why are you still here?”
 I asked.
-“You’ve delivered your message.
-I can tell Dire.”
+“You’ve delivered your message.”

 He hesitated.
 I didn’t know what I wanted him to say, but the question brought his gaze to mine, which was almost enough of an answer.
 They were such blue eyes.
 Unnatural, electric blue, darker around the edges of the irises and flecked with brighter specks towards the center.
 They were the kind of eyes that I could look into without feeling like I had to look away, without needing to measure the milliseconds between friendly and awkward.
 I could just rest there, and wonder how someone as irritable and distant as him could feel so familiar.